Opportunities and Dates for Volunteering

 Please see each section below for what is required to volunteer at East Lake School.

 Rocky View Schools requires that all volunteers provide a criminal background check.
 Background checks are considered valid for 5 years.
 A letter is available at the office and is needed to apply at the RCMP detachment.
 This check may take several weeks to complete so please make sure you apply for one ahead of time.
+This must have been completed for East Lake School, we cannot accept ones done for any other organization.

 Volunteers are required to sign in at the office and wear a volunteer badge for security/safety reasons and in the event of a school evacuation.
 Volunteering is a very rewarding experience and connects parents to their child’s school experience.